coleenquadros/configuration/README.md

 The Secret will contain the following fields:
 - `bucket` - The name of the bucket.
+- `aws_region` - The name of the bucket's AWS region.
+- `endpoint` - The url of the region's S3 endpoint.
 - `aws_access_key_id` - The access key ID.
 - `aws_secret_access_key` - The secret access key.